james3126/CloudflareDDNSUpdater/README.md

 # CloudflareDDNSUpdater
 A simple tool to update your Cloudflare DDNS automatically.

+## YOU MUST HAVE PYTHON3.5 OR GREATER, AND HAVE REQUESTS MODULE (This will be fixed at a later date)

 ## HOW TO USE
 1. [Download this script](https://github.com/james3126/CloudflareDDNSUpdater/archive/master.zip)
 2. Open the `CloudflareDDNSUpdater.py` file